syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Events.md

 ## BackLayerStateChanged event

-`BackLayerStateChanged` event is triggered when the backdrop page back layer is revealed and concealed.
-The event gets triggered in the following cases mentioned in this [link](https://help.syncfusion.com/xamarin/sfbackdroppage/getting-started#reveal-and-conceal-the-back-layer).
+The `BackLayerStateChanged` event occurs when the backdrop page back layer is revealed and concealed.
+The event occurs in the cases mentioned in this [documentation](https://help.syncfusion.com/xamarin/sfbackdroppage/getting-started#reveal-and-conceal-the-back-layer).

 {% tabs %}